McVader34/Serious-Player-Animations-Template-Resource-Pack/README.md

-# serious-player-animations-template
-Template resource pack to chang default animations for Serious Player Animation Mod
+This template resource pack changes the elytra animation from Serious Player Animations to make the player stick out their arms like a super hero.